-Rob Roy became an outlaw when a dispute over money and cattle led him into a life of banditry and cattle rustling aimed at local landlords and nobility.
-Eventually, having taken up the Jacobite cause, supporting the Stewarts against the English Crown, the label of treason - and a price - was put on his head.
+A dispute over money and cattle led him into a life of banditry and cattle rustling aimed at local landlords and nobility.
+Later he took up the doomed Jacobite cause, supporting the deposed Stewart king, James II against the English Crown under William of Orange.
+Eventually, he was accused to treason and a price was put on his head.

 Rob Roy - The Outlaw's Grave